stephgomez98/Apple-Store-Analysis/README.md

 median
 ````
 # Variability Analysis
 Variability analysis is crucial for understanding the spread and dispersion of data in your dataset.
-It helps in identifying patterns, trends, and outliers, which can be valuable helping app developers determine what type of app to build, understanding user preferences, market trends, and the competitive landscape.

 - Variability: varince, standard deviation, max, and min